vmware-archive/nsxraml/md-version/nsxvapi.md

 ### /4.0/edges/{edgeId}/appliances/{haIndex}
 Manage a specified appliance using its HA index

+* **post** *(secured)*: Used to send CLI Commands to the Edge Gw.
+To use CLI commands you also need to add an additional Accept Header with type text\plain, as well as the query parameter action=execute

 * **get** *(secured)*: Get configuration of specified appliance
 * **put** *(secured)*: Modify the configuration of the specified appliance